tslime/SecureInferenceGateway/README.md

 - **No Models Available**: Returns 403 and message if Ollama server is unreachable or has no models.
 - **Unauthorized Access**: Returns 403 if API key is missing or incorrect.
 - **Model Unavailable**: Returns 403 if selected model does not exist or cannot be served.
-## Contribution

-For contributions, open issues or pull requests in the [GitHub repository](https://github.com/tslime/SecureInferenceGateway).